jhannah-netlify/notes.jays.net/content/blog/health/health.md

 ### Tue Aug 26 - Thu Aug 28 (day 1-3)

+Back home.
 Whoah.
 Weird.
 Headache.
 Ear pressure.
 Sinus pressure.
 All symptoms on right side of head.
 Some mild tooth pain.
 Everything fine for ~6 hour blocks sometimes, then I got hit by a truck of sinus-style pain.